Group Handwriting Classes with Guided Practice

 Good when closer individual pacing is not the first requirement.

-This section explains how group support compares with more personalized routes.
+This section explains how batch support compares with more personalized routes.

 Shared structure